joshluisaac/poweretl-notifier/site/devops_guide.md

 ## Sending DC emails from terminal
 Using an API endpoint you could send DC email notification using the command below.
-This script comes handy in SIT and UAT environments when you need to send an email notification on urgent or ad-hoc basis.
+This script comes handy in SIT and UAT environments when you need to notify notify users on urgent or ad-hoc basis.

 ```bash
 curl --header "Content-Type: application/json" \